 What are our guiding principles for medical work abroad?
 Read our Medical Mission Statement to see how we practice responsible and respectful medical mission work abroad while you learn Medical Spanish in Costa Rica.

 For a more detailed explanation of how our programs are different, read our blog post here: (https://commongroundinternational.com/immersion-in-costa-rica/medical-spanish-immersion-trips/).
-If you’re not sure how to choose between the programs you’re considering, we’ll also be happy to give a free comparison/contrast with any other program you’re considering.
-It will be our pleasure to help you make a well-informed decision on which program will be best for you.
+Most importantly, if you’re not sure how to choose between the programs you’re considering, we’ll be happy to help.
+For example, we can give you a free comparison/contrast with any other program you’re considering.
+In short, it will be our pleasure to help you make a well-informed decision on which program will be best for you.

 Provider approved by the California Board of Registered Nursing, Provider #14584, for 20 Contact Hours per week of immersion.

 There is usually a high number of RNs and Nurse Practitioners on our programs as well.
-Regardless of your profession, our goal is to match your expertise with a need in the communities where we work to benefit the local population.
-We have a small team of physicians and PAs that help supervise our programs in Costa Rica and ensure that our outreach work remains ethical, accurate, and applicable to the local populations that we serve.
+However, regardless of your profession, our goal is to match your expertise with a need in the communities where we work to benefit the local population.
+We have a small team of physicians and PAs that help supervise our programs in Costa Rica and Ecuador, therefore we’re able to ensure that our outreach work remains ethical, accurate, and applicable to the local populations that we serve.

 Preparation is one of the key elements of our Mission Statement for responsible international medical work.
-You can and should be preparing as much as possible with your Spanish language before traveling.
-As mentioned elsewhere, beginners are accepted onto the programs without hesitation – however you will never regret a single minute of Spanish preparation before you travel.
+Therefore, you can and should be preparing as much as possible with your Spanish language before traveling.
+As mentioned elsewhere, beginners are accepted onto the programs without hesitation.
+However, you will never regret a single minute of Spanish preparation before you travel.
 There is a truism when it comes to language immersion programs: the more you know before you travel, the more you learn while abroad.

-However, remember that as a beginner, you face frustrations and challenges that intermediate and advanced level speakers don’t face (it takes you longer to get comfortable with your host family, you strain harder to follow conversations and presentations that we receive, and you work harder to develop and facilitate your charlas) – but it’s totally worth it and every trip beginners thank us for allowing them to participate because they can’t believe how much progress they’ve made with their Spanish.
+However, remember that as a beginner, you face frustrations and challenges that intermediate and advanced level speakers don’t face.
+For example, it takes you longer to get comfortable with your host family, you strain harder to follow conversations and presentations that we receive.
+Additionally, you work harder to develop and facilitate your charlas.
+That said, it’s totally worth it.
+In fact, every trip beginners thank us for allowing them to participate because they can’t believe how much progress they’ve made with their Spanish.

 Of course this is variable, but in general we see individuals with high blood sugar, high blood pressure, malnutrition, oral health needs, STIs, anxiety, depression, and a handful of other common conditions.
 In general you can expect a large amount of preventative health education to women and children.
-We focus heavily on educating our patient populations so that they can make informed health decisions when we’re not present.
+Therefore, we focus heavily on educating our patient populations so that they can make informed health decisions when we’re not present.
 You will receive much more detailed information about the specifics of the medical outreach work and the communities in which you’ll be working during pre-departure orientation.

-This does require some additional planning – so we will want to know that you’re thinking about bringing a spouse and/or children sooner rather than later.
+This does require some additional planning.
+Therefore, we will want to know that you’re thinking about bringing a spouse and/or children sooner rather than later.